 Unemployment or underemployment does not have to get in the way of repayment of federal student loans, regardless of the size of the loan balance.
 Income-driven repayment plans mean that nearly all federal borrowers should be able to avoid delinquencies and defaults.

 Recent data from the Department of Education shows that the default rate is on the decline, but with over 1 in 10 borrowers defaulting on their loans, the default rate is much higher than necessary.

 What if I can’t afford my student loan bill?

 One of the mistakes many borrowers make is that they assume they have to pay the amount due on their monthly student loan bill.
 This is a reasonable assumption.
-Typically, when any bill comes in the mail, that is the amount you owe and there is little room for negotiation.
+Typically, when any statement comes in the mail, that is the amount you owe, and there is little room for negotiation.

 Federal student loans are much different.
-For most borrowers, the monthly bill is calculated to pay off your student loans in 10 years.
+For most borrowers, the monthly bill is calculated to pay off your student loans in ten years.
 This is called the standard repayment plan.
-The standard repayment plan is also the most expensive repayment plan.
+The standard repayment plan is also the most expensive option.

 Loans transferring between federal student loan servicers can make things difficult.
 Fortunately, there is a fairly easy way to track down the people responsible for collecting your student loan bills.
-(These are also the companies responsible for answering your student loan questions and helping you manage your balance.)
+(These are also the companies tasked with answering your student loan questions and helping you manage your balance.)

 If you don’t know who you should be talking to or who you should be paying, visit the Department of Education’s Federal Student Loan Database.
-In this database you fill be able to learn the type of loans you have, the balance, interest rate, and loan servicer contact information.
+In this database, you will be able to learn the type of loans you have, the balance, interest rate, and loan servicer contact information.